 What To See At Sigmund Freud Museum

 Sigmund Freud Museum.
-The museum is tucked away at Sigmund Freud’s former practice and apartment at Berggasse 19, in the bourgeois ninth district.
+Unlike any other Vienna museum, the Freud Museum at Berggasse 19 brings to life the Fin-de-Siècle through one of its key celebrities.
+Not least these few decades moulded Vienna into the city it is today.
+The museum was tucked away at Sigmund Freud’s former practice and apartment at Berggasse 19, in the bourgeois ninth district.
 He lived in this residential Viennese townhouse with his six children, wife and sister in law.
-The museum has been fitted with some of Freud’s original furniture and a small part of his collection of antiques.
+The museum had been fitted with some of Freud’s original furniture and a small part of his collection of antiques.

-The museum’s documentary is limited to a few sheets of numbered explanations of the exhibited objects.
-I found them a little confusing and focused on Gertrude making sense of what I saw.
+As much as I tried to follow the museum’s sheets of numbered explanations of the exhibited objects I found them a little confusing.
+Hence, I just focused on Gertrude making sense of what I saw, which worked perfectly.

 Sigmund Freud Museum.
+In order for me to fully understand Freud’s personality and his time my expert guide suggested that we checked a few key sights in Wien first.
 We entered the Sigmund Freud Museum at the end of our tour.
 By that stage, Gertrude had materialised the whole context of Freud’s life and work in Vienna at various places in the surroundings.
 Our Sigmund Freud tour took us from the Heldenplatz and Imperial Palace via Volksgarten to Burgtheater, Freud’s favourite coffeehouse Café Landtmann, the University of Vienna where he taught, and the Sigmund Freud Park right up to Berggasse 19.

 During this private tour, Gertrude told the story of the start of the end of the Freud family and of Vienna 1900.

 At Heldenplatz, Adolf Hitler held his famous ‘Anschluss’ speech.
-‘Sigmund was quite shocked when Anna was interrogated by the Gestapo shortly afterwards’, Gertrude added.
-Between Burgtheater and the Vienna City Hall, I got the lowdown on the semitism and antisemitism in the Habsburg Empire, on the intellectual life Freud shared with Jewish writers Stefan Zweig, Arthur Schnitzler, and Karl Kraus, and on women’s rights in Vienna.
-Sigmund was a known conservative and the last person to progress on women’s rights.
+As Gertrude put it: ‘Sigmund was quite shocked when Anna was interrogated by the Gestapo shortly afterwards’.
+Between Volksgarten, Burgtheater and the Vienna City Hall, I got the lowdown on the semitism and antisemitism in the Habsburg Empire, on the intellectual life Freud shared with Jewish writers Stefan Zweig, Arthur Schnitzler, and Karl Kraus, and on women’s rights in Vienna.
+Certainly, Sigmund was a known conservative and the last person to progress on women’s rights.

 At the University of Vienna and the adjacent Sigmund Freud Park Gertrude’s story continued with a glimpse into Freud’s teaching and research.
 She managed to touch on the lives of other famous Viennese scientists of the early 20th century as we passed their statues.
 Many of them were Jewish and disappeared during World War II.
 What a brain drain.